rethinkdb/horizon-docs/server.md

 ---
 layout: documentation
-title: Running the Horizon Server
+title: Running the Horizon server
 ---

 The `hz serve <project path>` command starts a Horizon server for the given Horizon project.
 Once started, it serves HTTP(S) requests for your application on the configured port.